icoen/CS230P/CNN/README.md

 Parameters asked:

-Test cases: Number of spawns you want to explore,
+testCases: Number of spawns you want to explore,
-Epochs: Number of epochs you want each test case to train for.
+num_epochs: Number of epochs you want each test case to train for.

 <h2>CNN Training</h2>